From champion Abhinav Bindra's tale to Mary Kom's story, here are are some of the best Indian books to read on Indian Olympians.

-Here, the Olympic Channel looks at a few books on India’s Olympic triumphs that the Tokyo-bound athletes can take inspiration from.
+Here, the Olympic Channel looks at some of the best Indian books on the country's Olympic triumphs that could inspire and uplift spirits.

 A Shot at History is a story that charts the journey of Abhinav Bindra, India’s first and only individual Olympic gold medallist to date.
 The book journals Abhinav Bindra’s history-making career that saw him become the first Indian to win a world championship gold besides his Olympic gold.
 A tale of triumph emerging from heartbreak, it offers insight into how he became a great shooter after a freak occurrence denied him gold at the Athens Olympics in 2004.